-These Wize Monkey guys go all out with story.
+The Wize Monkey guys do.
 They lead with passion.
 They have it all – exotic location, unique product, challenges, expertise, philosophy, and brotherhood.
 It isn’t necessary to go this far but look how they mix the right amount of personal with business.
 I wanted their product even before I read about the mosquito bites.

 Please, please, not your mission statement.
 That belongs in your boardroom or a kitchen cupboard, not on your website.
 However, a mission statement can be a good guide, especially if it suggests your philosophy.
 You don’t have to be as outgoing as Chika Boom Popcorn, who leave no doubt what it would be like to hang out with them.
 But they are clear what matters to them.
 Which leads me to this next point…

 You have to.
 Even if you don’t want to.
 Give us some passion.
 Consider it philosophy revved up a notch.
 This is hard for people who believe their product is so good it will sell itself (it won’t).
 Or for people whose mothers told them not to brag.
 The thing is, we shop by our gut, not our brain.
 It’s all about the benefits, only on the About page the benefit is you.